Supreme-Ed/Blocky-Math-Champ/README.md

 - Third-person character movement
 - Responsive UI for web, desktop, and mobile
 - **Visual Answer Feedback:** When a player selects a cube, the chosen cube flashes green (correct) or red (incorrect) using a modular glow effect.
 This feedback is implemented in an extensible way for future effects.
+- **Structure Building System:** As players collect blocks by answering math problems correctly, they can see a visualization of the structure they're working toward.
+Once they've collected enough blocks to complete a structure, they can build it and add it to the game scene.

 - **Feedback Banner:** On incorrect answers, a red banner appears at the top of the screen, displaying 'WRONG!' and the correct equation (e.g., '2 + 2 = 4').
 The banner is centered and remains visible for 2 seconds.
 The correct answer is no longer shown in the problem panel, but only in this feedback banner.